Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save as much as $110 per year simply by quoting online well ahead of the renewal date
+- It is possible to save up to $100 per year just by quoting online well ahead of the renewal date

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.